 - Nainital to Sattal – 45 km

-Mukteshwar is a town in Nainital District which is known for its temple.
+Mukteshwar is a town in Nainital District that is known for its temple.
 Also known as the ‘apple country’, Mukteshwar got its name from an ancient temple called Mukteshwar Dham.
 It is 350 years old and is dedicated to Lord Shiva.

 Witness the Himalayan range and visit the apple orchards.
 You can taste the best apples in the region.
 It is believed that Lord Shiva put an end to negativity in Mukteshwar.
 He killed a demon in this town and granted him Mukti.

 Since this is a peaceful destination, you will wake up happy and hear the sound of chirping birds.
-Some of the interesting activities you can indulge in is rock climbing and paragliding.
+Some of the interesting activities you can indulge in are rock climbing and paragliding.
 Mukteshwar is ideal for camping and hiking!

 Delhi to Mukteshwar – 383 km

 When we talk about hill stations, we can never forget the Queen of Hills.
 Mussoorie is located 35 km away from Dehradun.
-There are plenty of things to do in this hill station.
+There are plenty of things to do at this hill station.
 Let’s not forget that book lovers can steal a moment with the famous Ruskin Bond.
 He usually spends time in a book store in Mussoorie.
 If you wish to meet him in person, visit the Cambridge book shop on Mall Road.

 Enjoy hot piping momos at Kalsang or any other small momo shop in Mussoorie.
-Once you are done with sightseeing, you can shop at the Mall Road.
+Once you are done sightseeing, you can shop at the Mall Road.
 There is so much to buy here!
 As for sightseeing, patrons can go to Mussoorie Lake and take a dip in the Kempty waterfall.

 Mussoorie Lake is famous for boating and enjoying the scenic view.
 Gunhill Road is famous for shopping and mountain viewing.
 Lal Tibba Scenic Point is best for watching the mountains and casually strolling in the area.
 Overall, you will have a relaxing holiday and there are some amazing resorts here.
-Like we mentioned before, the haunted property has turned into a 5-star property.
+As we mentioned before, the haunted property has turned into a 5-star property.
 Even budget travelers will find many options in this region.